 Contractors to be advised of trees to be retained and protected the protection of those trees.
-Regulation of activities in Tree Protection Area

 4. The owner and occupier of the site must ensure that, prior to the commencement of buildings and works, all contractors and tradespersons operating on the site are advised of the status of trees to be retained and protected as detailed in the endorsed Tree Management Plan and are advised of any obligations in relation to